This post may contain affiliate links.

 Here’s an overview of the simple ingredients we’re using.
 Jump to the recipe card below for exact ingredient amounts and printable instructions.

-• Olives: Optional for olive lovers!
+- Olives: optional for olive lovers!
 I use a mix of kalamata and green olives, but any variety works.
 Try adding Lemon Marinated Olives for extra flavor.

 Recipe Substitutions

-• Olives: Green olives or capers can add a salty, briny element.
+- Olives: green olives or capers can add a salty, briny element.

-• Beans: Canned chickpeas are an easy way to add protein and bulk.
+- Beans: canned chickpeas are an easy way to add protein and bulk.
 White beans like cannellini or great northern also work.

-• Dressing: For a creamy lemon dressing, stir in 1–2 tablespoons of tahini or Greek yogurt.
+- Dressing: for a creamy lemon dressing, stir in 1–2 tablespoons of tahini or Greek yogurt.

-• Protein: To turn this into a main dish, I add Greek Chicken, Mediterranean Shrimp, or hard-boiled eggs.
+- Protein: to turn this into a main dish, I add Greek Chicken, Mediterranean Shrimp, or hard-boiled eggs.
 Leftover baked salmon or tuna patties are great protein options too.

-How to Make a Mediterranean Lentil Salad
+How to Make a Protein-Packed Lentil Salad

 Step 1: Cook Lentils: Cook the lentils according to the package.
 Drain and set aside to cool.